TevezDawas/Mix_shinoa-Privacy/Privacy-Policy.md

 Where necessary, this app uses cookies to store information about a visitor’s preferences and history in order to better serve the user and present the user with customized content.

 Advertisement and Other Third Parties
-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track user activities on this app in order to display advertisements and other useful information.
-Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies. app has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
+Advertising partners and other third parties may use cookies, scripts  beacons to track user activities on this app in order to display advertisements and other useful information.
+Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies. app has no access or control over these cookies, scripts  beacons that may be used by third parties.
 Learn how to opt out of Google’s cookie usage.

 Links to Third Party Websites
 We have included links on this app for your use and reference.
-We are not responsible for the privacy policies on these websites.
-You should be aware that the privacy policies of these websites may differ from our own.
+We are not responsible for the privacy policies on these app.
+You should be aware that the privacy policies of these app may differ from our own.

 Security
 The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While We strive to use commercially acceptable means to protect your personal information, We cannot guarantee its absolute security.